gettinshitdun/doceye/README.md

 # doceye

-A TUI project launcher built with [Bubble Tea](https://github.com/charmbracelet/bubbletea).
+An interactive TUI project launcher built with [Bubble Tea](https://github.com/charmbracelet/bubbletea).

 ## Features

 - Configure multiple projects in a YAML file
-- Beautiful terminal UI with keyboard navigation
+- Interactive terminal UI with keyboard navigation
-- Quick project launching with a single keystroke
+- Start and stop projects with a single keystroke
-- Runs commands in the background
+- Run multiple projects simultaneously
+- All processes are killed when you quit

 ## Installation